technapse/testing/ReadMe.md

 git status
-git add <file name> // add file to staging area git commit -m "Commit message" //commit the file to repository
+git add <file name> // add file to staging area git commit -m "Commit message" //commit the file to repository git log //shows the log of all the commits in reverse chronological order